 • Understand the risks associated with the vendor’s services.

-Stage 4: Risk mitigation
+Stage 4: Risk Mitigation

 • Identify and flag risks, then assess whether those risks align with your risk tolerance.